awsed/iotbot/README.md

-# Controling and Integrating the GoPiGo Raspberry Pi robot with AWS IoT using Node.js
+# Controlling and Integrating the GoPiGo Raspberry Pi robot with AWS IoT using Node.js

 The GoPiGo is a complete kit from Dexter Industries to build your own robot car and it has a Raspberry Pi as its brain.
 When connected to the Internet it can be controlled with the AWS IoT service.